Astrotope/mr-level-05-fsd-mission-03-ai-interview-chatbot/README.md

 ## What we are working on.

-- [CM] serve.test.js, server.js, apiRoutes.test.js, apiRoutes.js, respond.js, analyse.js along with their .test.js files. ./services/interviewServices.js &  ./services/interviewServices.test.js
+- [CM] serve.test.js, server.js, apiRoutes.test.js, apiRoutes.js, respond.js, analyse.js along with their .test.js files. ./services/interviewServices.js &  ./services/interviewServices.test.js.
+I'm working in ./src and ./frontend and with package.json and test setup files in ./
 - [CR]
 - [JR]

-## Running tests and the backend server
+## Running tests, the backend server, & the frontend server

 ### Setup up .env